 National Raisin Day Activities

-Adding raisins to a meal can satisfy your sweet tooth all day long.
 For breakfast, why not some cinnamon rolls topped with raisins?
-For lunch, make a nice Waldorf Salad and sub out those grapes for a few of the sun-dried variety.
+For lunch, make a nice Waldorf salad and swap out those grapes for a few of the sun-dried variety.
 Finally, why not top dinner off with a little bit of bread pudding?

-Making raisins is extremely easy and virtually everything required is already provided for you by nature.
 All you need are some grapes from the local grocer and sunny, dry weather.
 First, get red or green grapes and remove the large stems from the fruit.
-Next, place the grapes on a rack and leave them out in the sun for 2-3 days.
-Finally, place the shriveled grapes in an airtight container and you have a namesake snack to celebrate National Raisin Day with!
+Next, place the grapes on a rack and leave them out in the sun for a few days.
+Finally, place the shriveled grapes in an airtight container and you have a namesake snack!

 Why We Love National Raisin Day

-Raisins are basically nature’s jellybeans.
+Perhaps.
 Raisins can be up to 72% sugar by weight, making them a sweet and satisfying snack.
-But unlike jelly beans, raisins are chock full of nutrients as well.
-They are packed with cancer-fighting antioxidants, are an excellent source of fiber, and contain no cholesterol.
+But unlike jellybeans, raisins are have some nutritional value.
+They boast cancer-fighting antioxidants, provide an excellent source of fiber, and contain no cholesterol.

-Raisins and oatmeal cookies are one of the culinary world’s great pairings, like peanut butter and jelly or spaghetti and meatballs.
-But oatmeal cookies are just one of the many treats that are made spectacular by raisins.
-Some other fan favorites: rugelach, cinnamon raisin bread, rum raisin ice cream, trail mix, and of course, chocolate covered raisins.
+Raisins and oatmeal cookies are one of the culinary world’s great pairings, but it's just one of many.
+The most obvious?
+Cereal, of course — as long as it's not too sweetened already.
+Some other fan favorites: rugelach, cinnamon raisin bread, rum raisin ice cream and trail mix.

 Over half of the world’s raisins come from California.
-Although Napa is known worldwide for their wine producing grapes, the Golden State’s raisin capital is actually the town of Selma, located in Fresno, California.
-Selma and the surrounding area around Fresno produce over 350,000 tons of raisins annually.
+Although Napa is known worldwide for its wine-producing grapes, the Golden State’s raisin capital is actually the city of Selma— just southeast of Fresno.
+This area produces over 350,000 tons of raisins annually.